gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

-To address known vulnerabilities in DTLS 1.2 this document describes and mandates implementation constraints on ciphers and protocol options The DTLS 1.2 renegotiation mechanism is forbidden to be used as it creates need for additional mechanism to handle race conditions and interactions between using DTLS connections in parallel.
+To address known vulnerabilities in DTLS 1.2 this document describes and mandates implementation constraints on ciphers and protocol options.
+The DTLS 1.2 renegotiation mechanism is forbidden to be used as it creates need for additional mechanism to handle race conditions and interactions between using DTLS connections in parallel.